 If you’ve decided that a kitchen display system is the right choice for your restaurant, choosing a POS with an excellent KDS is probably going to be high on your priority list.
 Here are a few companies that excel in that category.

-By now you might now how much we love Toast for restaurants.
-The company has very few weak spots and some of the best customer service in the industry, so it’s no surprise that it also provides an excellent KDS solution.
-With Toast, you get a system that is rated highly for temperature and durability and can accommodate multiple screen sizes.
+By now, you might know how much we love Toast for restaurants.
+The company has very few weak spots and some of the best customer service in the industry, so it’s no surprise that it also provides an excellent KDS solution called Toast Flex for Kitchen.
+This system is rated highly for temperature and durability and can accommodate multiple screen sizes.

-It also integrates seamlessly with Toast Go, Toast’s convenient mobile ordering hardware, allowing for orders to be sent directly from servers to the kitchen as they punch them in tableside.
-It also integrates with online ordering if that is something your restaurant offers or is looking to offer in the near future.
+Toast Flex for Kitchen also integrates seamlessly with Toast Go, convenient mobile ordering hardware allowing for orders to be sent directly from servers to the kitchen as they punch them in tableside.
+Toast’s KDS also integrates with online ordering if that is something your restaurant offers or is looking to offer in the near future.
 The system has an intuitive routing system for orders and runs reports to check on productivity in the kitchen.

 Upserve is another POS company that handles the restaurant industry extremely well with a user-friendly and intuitive interface and robust reporting.
 As for its KDS, Upserve allows up to nine screens in a kitchen, giving it the ability to handle large-scale operations.
 Upserve partners with Epson for its KDS hardware to provide a sturdy solution and includes a convenient “bump bar” for easy navigation.